 On the Saturday before Mothering Sunday, we have a fundraising Coffee morning and much more, books, cakes bric a brac.
 This raises funds for mothers worldwide in a less fortunate position than us.
 We also run a monthly stall that generates funds for projects.
 We support 60-80-30 Women’s refuge and information centre in Hexham amongst other MU related projects, including Gift Vouchers at Christmas.
 At Diocesan level, we also send families on days out and caravan holidays.

 Mrs Patsy Linton started a branch in Beltingham and Henshaw before Mrs Enid Garrow started Mothers’ Union in Haydon Bridge in 1987.
 There is no documentation of when they merged.
 We are a friendly group; we hold a Shrove Tuesday lunch at the General Havelock in Haydon Bridge, which has proved to be a popular event each year.

 Mary Sumner House in London runs an information service, conference rooms and a catalogue, cards gifts etc. Membership entitles you to a Worldwide MU magazine and further subscription to another excellent magazine, Families First.

 Our Parishes are committed to safeguarding children, young people and vulnerable adults to worship and grow in Christ safely.
-Click here to read our Safeguarding Policy.
-If you wish to contact one of our Safeguarding Panel their details are on the 'About Us' Page.
+Click here to read our Safeguarding Policy for Beltingham with Henshaw. or our Safeguarding Policy for Haydon Bridge.
+If you wish to contact one of our Safeguarding Panel their details are on the 'Safeguarding' page or on this poster.